PoCInnovation/Workshops/software/17.gRPC/README.md

 Starting with the unary call.
 You can think as this as the standard Request/Response model.

+In this step, you must create:

+- A gRPC service named `Chat`

+- With one rpc call, named `Hello`.

+    - The `Hello` call will take a `HelloRequest` message as the argument.
+    - And will return a `HelloResponse` message as the response.

 ### Client stream
 ### Server stream